Chart Color Schemes

 Employment performance in Seville Grove has been below expectations when compared to most other areas nationally

-Seville Grove has a diverse workforce with both white and blue-collar jobs, notably in manufacturing and industrial sectors.
-As of June 2025, the unemployment rate is 7.1%.
+Seville Grove has a diverse workforce with both white and blue collar jobs, notably in manufacturing and industrial sectors.
+Its unemployment rate was 7.1% as of September 2025, with an estimated employment growth of 2.8%.

 Frequently Asked Questions - Employment